Darsh-A/Onlyfans18-/Physics/PHY101/Mechanics/Central Force and Inverse Square Law Force.md

 &= \frac{\mu \dot{r}^{2}}{2}+ \frac{L^{2}}{2\mu r^{2}}+ U(r) \\
 \end{align}
 $$
 The above equation starts to look more and more like the energy equation of a particle moving in one dimension.

-$\mid ss$